-A quick paper clip craft for the kids to make is a simple paper clip chain that’s excellent for fine motor skills!
+A quick paper clip chain activity for the kids to make that’s excellent for fine motor skills!

 And yep, I have them too.

-And then the kids simply go to work hooking the paper clips together to make a simple chain.
+Now let the kids go to work hooking the paper clips together to make a simple chain.

-I had to show George how to hook them together, but once shown, he got the hang of it pretty quickly!
+I had to show George how to hook them together.

-The boys decided what they wanted to do with their paper clip chains, and it was going to be a necklace.
-[We like to make simple necklaces!]
+The boys decided what they wanted to do with their chains.

 Eventually it was plenty long and he decided to add a ring he got for Valentine’s Day as a decoration.

-Since we’ve made necklaces with straws and now paper clips, what other common materials could be used to make a simple necklace?
+Since we’ve made necklaces with straws and now paper clips:

-My kids loved making this paper clip chain, so I’d love to find other simple ideas!
+My kids loved making this paper clip activity, so I’d love to find other simple ideas!